akg357/CS-386-HealthWebsite/D6_implementation_2.md

 **Decision: Do next week
 **Explanation: Makes the site easier to navigate with less scrolling, cleaner file, and fewer future bugs.
 So will do this change soon to keep the code clean.

+### Anna Cheatham AI Feedback
-### Suggestion 5
+#### Suggestion 1

-**AI Feedback:** Inconsistent naming and ambiguity: resetIfNewDay() vs scheduleMidnightReset() — names are okay but ambiguous about side effects. clearTasks() manipulates storage but name doesn't indicate UI update. getTasks() and saveTasks() are fine, but there is no loadFromStorage vs loadIntoUI clarity.
+**AI Feedback:** Inconsistent naming and ambiguity:
+- resetIfNewDay() vs scheduleMidnightReset() — names are okay but ambiguous about side effects. clearTasks() manipulates -storage but name doesn't indicate UI update.
+- getTasks() and saveTasks() are fine, but there is no loadFromStorage vs loadIntoUI clarity.
-Why it hurts: Future maintainers unsure where to add features (e.g., marking persistent vs transient state).
+- Why it hurts: Future maintainers unsure where to add features (e.g., marking persistent vs transient state).
 **Assigned Reviewer** Anna Cheatham
 **Severity Assesment:** [Low]
 **Decision:** [Denied]
 **Explanation:** I feel as if the names really do speak for themselves and aren’t that ambiguous.
 Like resetIfNewDay() does exactly as it says.
 It resets the tasks if a new day.

-### Suggestion 6
+#### Suggestion 2

 **AI Feedback:** No unique IDs for tasks:
-Tasks are stored as { text, completed } only.
+- Tasks are stored as { text, completed } only.
 When two tasks have identical text, operations like deleteTask(index) are index-based, not id-based.
 This prevents stable task identity across operations and complicates reordering or syncing.
-Why it hurts:
-Difficult to add features (reorder, edit) without introducing unique identifiers.
+- Why it hurts: Difficult to add features (reorder, edit) without introducing unique identifiers.
 **Assigned Reviewer** Anna Cheatham
 **Severity Assesment:** [Low]
 **Decision:** [Denied]